Ely-ullen/Eleanor---BE-NC-News-/README.md

 # NC-News

-This is a RESTful back-end web API of a News website called NC News.
+This is a RESTful back-end web API for News website called NC News.
 This was a project I completed on the Northcoders coding Boot-camp.
-This API has get, post, patch and delete request endpoints that the user can use to interact with articles, topics, comments and votes.
+This API contains get, post, patch and delete request endpoints that the user can use to interact with articles, topics, comments and votes.

 The front-end app can be found here: